BinXBioLab/neurite_analysis/README.md

 # neurite_analysis
-This pipeline will need imageJ/Fiji, vaa3d and nGauge programs
+This pipeline will need imageJ/Fiji, vaa3d programs install locally and nGauge program is a jupter notebook can run on colab
+1. install vaa3d-x.exe
+2. install fiji/imageJ.
-1. run ijm macro in Fiji => fodler with binNeuron.tif
+3. run ijm macro 'auto_segmentation_v2.1.ijm' in Fiji with a folder with raw neurons.tif and nuclei.tif images to get individual neuron swc files.
-2. install vaa3d and run from the folder with binNeuron.tif => binNeuron.swc
-3. import binNeuron.swc files into Colab and run nGauge => Figures.
+4. import binNeuron.swc files into Colab and run nGauge => to get statistics analysis of neuron features.